pradeeppanayal/excelreconcilor/README.md

 # Usage

-Step 1: Create a set of columns to identify the unique row, which is used to find the matching row in second file
+Step 1: Create a set of columns to identify the unique row, which is used to find the matching row in second file.
+You can specify multiple columns, so that it will look for combined identity.

-        String[] matchColumns=new String[]{"Name" };//Assume that name is unique in this.
-Can have composite identity Eg: {"Name","Age"}
+        String[] matchColumns=new String[]{"Name" };

 Step 2: Create an instance